CPS-Cornell/course/docs/labs/Lab1/Lab1.md

 ## Conclusions

 Compare I2C, UART, and our custom communication protocol built on top of UART.
 What are the advantages and disadvantages of each protocol?
 In what scenarios would you use each protocol?
 How do the protocols differ in terms of speed, reliability, complexity, and overhead?
 How do the protocols compare in terms of ease of use and implementation?
 What are some potential applications for each protocol?

+- You may also combine some of the questions into a single comparative analysis if that feels more natural for explaining the trade-offs.